The National Curriculum for English says;

 HANDWRITING

 We have very high expectations of the presentation of all work.
 Children are expected to work towards developing a fluent, cursive style.
-Children write in pencil until their writing is consistetly joined, sized, spaced and fluent.
+Children write in pencil until their writing is consistently joined, sized, spaced and fluent.
 At this point they will be awarded a pen licence which means that they can use a pen for their written work in all areas of the curriculum except mathematics.
 The awarding of pen licences is celebrated in Make a Difference assemblies.

 Handwriting Sequence of learning